United Nations must continue, Trump says, but Board of Peace 'might' replace it

 Several countries have responded to invitations to join a proposed peace initiative announced by U.S. President Donald Trump.

-Armenian Prime Minister Nikol Pashinyan joined Trump’s proposed initiative on Tuesday, his spokesperson said.
+Armenian Prime Minister Nikol Pashinyan joined it on Tuesday, his spokesperson said.

-Israel's Prime Minister Benjamin Netanyahu on Wednesday accepted Trump's invitation to join the so-called 'Board of Peace' an initiative that aims initially to end the conflict in Gaza but which could then be expanded to tackle conflicts elsewhere, Netanyahu office posted on X.
+Israel’s Prime Minister Benjamin Netanyahu on Wednesday accepted President Donald Trump’s invitation to join the so-called ‘board of peace’, saying the body could later be expanded to address conflicts elsewhere, Netanyahu’s office posted on X.

 Kazakhstan’s President Kassym-Jomart Tokayev said his country would also join after accepting an invitation, with his spokesperson noting Tokayev’s intention to contribute to stability in the Middle East.